synw/err_router/README.md

    log.console(err);
    ```

-Accepted arguments: an `Err` instance or a string
+Accepted arguments: any object or an `Err` instance

 ### Snackbar messages